 - Cashflow – Cashflow of a company is what the blood to a human body is.
 Without any of them, none can survive.

-Regular Cashflow brings in the essential “oxygen” a company need to fuel its day to day activity.
+Regular Cashflow brings in the essential “oxygen” a company needs to fuel its day-to-day activity.

 A company with good Cashflow don’t need to take unnecessary debts to provide financial liquidity for its daily activity.

-There are far more metrics to look at and much more research to be done before you invest in a company, but the fundamental metrics mentioned above will give you a basic idea whether looking at the company is worth your time, or not.
+There are far more metrics to look at and much more research to be done before you invest in a company, but the fundamental metrics mentioned above will give you a basic idea of whether looking at the company is worth your time or not.